 Under existing Ohio statutes all investment earnings are assigned to the general fund unless statutorily required to be credited to a specific fund.
-By policy of the Board of Education, investment earnings are assigned to the permanent improvement capital projects fund.
-Interest revenue credited to the food service fund (a nonmajor governmental fund) during fiscal year 2020 amounted to \$27, and interest revenue credited to the permanent improvement capital projects fund during fiscal year 2020 amounted to \$103,164.
+By policy of the Board of Education, investment earnings are assigned to the permanent improvement capital projects fund and the food service special revenue fund (a nonmajor governmental fund).
+Interest revenue credited to the food service fund (a nonmajor governmental fund) during fiscal year 2021 amounted to \$9, and interest revenue credited to the permanent improvement capital projects fund during fiscal year 2021 amounted to \$10,536.